mathiasvkaiz/micromouse/capstone_report.md

 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

 -----------

+As i have already stated out a major improvement would be to enable the model to deal with 3 movements at one timestep.
+This would increase the performance and the model could be generalized to much more complex mazes related to restricted time steps.
+Also we assume a perfect world.
+I you look in to the `Artifical Intelligence for Robotics` class there are much more approaches and techniques to be used for generalization and transformation the whole model into real world.
+We would need to consider errors in sensors, erros in movements, continous spaces and so on.
+This takes a lot more effort to be realized and therefor this solution can only be used in this perfect world scenario.

 **Before submitting, ask yourself. . .**